 Robert Larner, M.D.
 College of Medicine at the University of Vermont

-The Department of Radiology of The Robert Larner, M.D.
-College of Medicine at the University of Vermont (UVM) is seeking a 1.0 FTE academic radiologist for a full time faculty appointment on the Clinical Scholar Pathway at the rank of Assistant Professor, Associate Professor or Professor.
-Candidates should have completed an abdominal imaging fellowship and must be ABR certified or eligible.
-The successful candidate will work in the Abdominal Imaging Division at the University of Vermont Medical Center, which is part of the UVM Health Network Department of Radiology.
+The Department of Radiology at the Larner College of Medicine at the University of Vermont (UVM) is seeking a 1.0 FTE academic Breast Imaging radiologist for a full-time faculty appointment on the Clinical Scholar Pathway at the rank of Assistant Professor, Associate Professor or Professor.
+There is opportunity for departmental leadership for the appropriately qualified individual.
+Applicants must have completed a Breast Imaging fellowship or equivalent and must be American Board of Radiology (ABR) certified or eligible.
+Expertise in interpreting digital breast tomosynthesis (DBT), breast ultrasound (US) and MRI is required; along with experience performing breast biopsies with US, stereotactic and MR guidance and mammographic and US guided wire localizations.
+The successful candidate will work in the Breast Imaging Division at the University of Vermont Medical Center, which is part of the UVM Health Network Department of Radiology.

 The compensation package is competitive and faculty rank is commensurate with experience.

-The Abdominal Imaging Division interprets ultrasounds and abdominal/pelvic CT/MR and perform ultrasound-guided fine needle aspirations of thyroid nodules and superficial lymph nodes.
-Facilities are state-of-the-art with 9 ultrasound systems utilized for general ultrasound and four systems dedicated to breast ultrasound.
-There is a 3.0 Tesla magnet and four 1.5 Tesla magnets.
-CT includes two Brilliance ICT 256-slice scanners in close proximity to the Emergency Department, three 128-slice scanners, one 64-slice scanner and a spectral CT planned for 2022.
+Additional state-of-the-art imaging facilities at UVMMC include two Brilliance ICT 256-slice CT scanners in close proximity to the Emergency Department, three 128-slice CT scanners, one 64-slice CT scanner and a spectral CT planned for 2022.
 The department has a dedicated 3D lab with the latest processing software.
-In addition, we have a state-of-the-art Vereos Digital PET CT.
+In addition, we have a state-of-the-art Vereos PET CT.

 Burlington is a New England college town situated on the shores of beautiful Lake Champlain, with the Adirondack Mountains to the west, and bordered by the Green Mountains to the east, both of which offer easy access to year round outdoor recreational activities/sports.
 Burlington is within driving distance to major US and Canadian cities and is routinely voted one of the top most desirable cities in the USA in which to live.